What are Combine Harvesters?

 A fully-fed combine harvesting machine uses cutting and throwing devices to handle the straw.
 After the straw separates from the grains, the machine moves it to the back of the drum, where it chops and evenly spreads it back onto the field.
 This allows the straw to return to the soil and serve as fertilizer.

-When classifying combine harvesters, we often use the harvesting method and the walking type as criteria.
-Next, I will explain these different types of harvesting machines to you.
+When classifying combine harvesters, the harvesting method, walking method, power configuration, and threshing device structure are often used as the basis for classification.
+Next, I will explain these types of harvesters to you.

 Based on the feeding method, combine harvesting machines can be divided into fully-fed and half-fed types.